 How much is a landlord allowed to increase your rent during your tenancy?
 If the landlord makes improvements to your accommodation, the landlord is allowed to increase the rent.

-However, the rent must meet certain standards and may not be more than 20% higher than your current rent.
+However, the rent must meet certain standards and can't be more than 20% higher than your current rent.

 Before you move in, the landlord has the right to ask you for a deposit.
-The deposit may not exceed one month's rent.
-At the end of your five-year tenancy, the landlord can adjust the amount of the deposit to reflect the value if you renew.
+The deposit amount is legally capped to a maximum of 1 month worth of rent.
+However, landlords can request a higher amount depending on the risk associated with your tenant profile.
+At the end of your 5 year tenancy, the landlord can adjust the amount of the deposit to reflect the value if you renew.

 Be careful: In Spain, landlords often ask their tenants to pay the deposit in cash.
 Insist on transferring the deposit.
 That way you'll have proof of payment on paper.

 Here's the good news: According to the Landlord and Tenant Law (Ley de Arrendamientos Urbanos or LAU), landlords must declare the deposit to an administrative authority within the respective autonomous community so that it can be protected.
-Many landlords do not know this.
-If your landlord does not mention registration, tell him to register your deposit there.
+Many landlords don't know this.
+If your landlord doesn't mention registration, tell them to register your deposit there.

-You should get your deposit back within one month of moving out.
+You should get your deposit back within 1 month of moving out.

-As a tenant in Spain, you are allowed to make improvements to your accommodation.
+As a tenant in Spain, you're allowed to make improvements to your accommodation.
 This means that you can hang shelves on the wall or paint the walls.
 However, you must first get written permission from your landlord.

 Have you already hung picture frames on your wall and painted walls without getting permission?
 The landlord can ask you to restore the original condition when you move out.

-It's difficult for internationals to understand what a landlord is allowed to do and what he’s not allowed to do in Spain.
+It's difficult for internationals to understand what a landlord is allowed to do and what they're not allowed to do in Spain.

 |State in the tenancy agreement that the tenant must inform the landlord if they want to make improvements (paint walls, hang shelves, etc.).||Go into your accommodation without notice or permission.|